seinecle/codapps/docs/generated-html/subdir/advanced-styling_temp_slides.md

 ==  !
 When these situations arise, the solution is to work from a different location to apply your styles.
 Let's see how:

+==  2.
+Using theme.res to create a custom style

 In the files of your project in NetBeans, spot the file named "theme.res".
 We have already used it to import pictures, in a previous lesson.